Ricardo López (stalker)

-Ricardo López (January 14, 1975 – September 12, 1996), also known as the "Björk stalker", was an American pest exterminator who attempted to murder the Icelandic singer Björk.
+Ricardo López (January 14, 1975 – September 12, 1996) was a Uruguayan-American man who stalked and attempted to murder the Icelandic singer Björk.

-López was born in Uruguay and moved to Lawrenceville, Georgia with his family, and began working as an exterminator.
-He had poor self-esteem, was socially reclusive, and he eventually developed an obsession with Björk in 1993, hoping to be engaged with her; he was particularly angry over her brief relationship with the English musician Goldie.
-Over the course of nearly nine months in 1996, he made video diaries about her and other topics at his apartment in Hollywood, Florida.
+López was born in Montevideo, Uruguay.
+He moved to Lawrenceville, Georgia, with his family at a young age, and began working as a pest exterminator.
+He had poor self-esteem, was socially reclusive, and eventually developed an obsession with Björk in 1993.
+Though he did not hope to be sexually intimate with her, he was particularly angry over her brief relationship with the English jungle producer Goldie due to his race.
+Over the course of nearly nine months in 1996, he made video diaries about her and other topics, at his apartment in Hollywood, Florida.

-On September 12, 1996, López mailed a letter bomb rigged with sulfuric acid to Björk's residence in London, then returned home, recorded a final video diary explaining his motivations, and ended it filming his suicide by gunshot.
-Hollywood police found his body and the videos four days after his death; they contacted the Metropolitan Police about the package, who intercepted its delivery, and Björk was unharmed.
+On September 12, 1996, López mailed a letter bomb, rigged with sulfuric acid, to Björk's residence in London.
+He recorded a final video diary explaining his motivations, and ended it by filming his suicide by gunshot.
+Local police found his body and the videos four days after his death and contacted Scotland Yard, who located the bomb in a London postal sorting office.
+The parcel was safely detonated and Björk was unharmed.

 Early life

-Ricardo López was born in Uruguay on January 14, 1975, into a middle-class family who moved to the United States and settled in Lawrenceville, Georgia.
+Ricardo López was born in Montevideo, Uruguay, on January 14, 1975, into a middle-class family, which moved to the United States and settled in Lawrenceville, Georgia.
 He had a good relationship with his family, and was described as easygoing but introverted.
-He had a few male friends, but never made female friends, nor had a girlfriend, because he had feelings of inadequacy and had social awkwardness around women.
-López had Klinefelter syndrome.
+He had a few male friends, but no female friends, nor a girlfriend.
+In a diary found by police, López expressed feelings of shame and inadequacy, as well as feelings of social awkwardness around women.
+Journalist Paolo Pellegrini wrote that López had been diagnosed with Klinefelter syndrome.

-With aspirations to become a famous artist, López dropped out of high school.
-However, he did not seriously pursue an artistic career due to his feelings of inferiority, and fear of being rejected entry into art school.
+With aspirations to become an artist, López dropped out of high school.
+However, he did not seriously pursue an artistic career due to his feelings of inferiority, and fear of being denied entry into art school.
 He intermittently worked for his brother's pest control business to support himself.
 By the age of 17, López had become reclusive and, as a means of escape, retreated into a world of fantasies and became enthralled by celebrities.
+Before his fixation on Björk, López had been obsessed with Hollywood actress Geena Davis.